 At 7am on 14 September 1914, HMAS PARRAMATTA from Herbershohe and AE1 from Rabaul left Blanche Bay together to patrol off Cape Gazelle.
-At 2.30pm they were in communication and at 3.30pm the submarine was seen to the Southwest of Duke of York Island, apparently on her way back into harbour.
+At 2.30pm they were close together but by 3.20pm HMAS PARRAMATTA had lost sight of the submarine and turned back towards the position last seen, she was not sighted again.
+AE1 was last seen to the west of Duke of York Island, apparently on her way back into harbour.
 As that was exactly what the submarine should have been doing, no further notice was taken of her.
 The destroyer remained in the vicinity of St. George’s channel for a further period, eventually entering Herbertshohe in the sharply falling tropical twilight.
 At 8pm the submarine had not returned.

 HMAS PARRAMATTA and HMAS YARRA were at once dispatched to search for the submarine, using flares and searchlights.
 HMAS SYDNEY, who departed Herbertshohe for the West Coast shortly afterwards was also instructed to keep a good lookout for the submarine.
 In the morning HMAS ENCOUNTER was dispatched to join the search.
 HMAS WARREGO, having completed escort duties for HMAS MELBOURNE was also directed during her return passage from Kawieng to provide assistance in the search.
 Motor and steam launches were commandeered from Rabaul and Herbertshohe and the coasts of New Ireland and New Britain.
 All neighbouring waters were investigated for over thirty miles.
-No trace of AE1 – not even the tell-tail shimmer of escaping oil on the water was found or has been since that fateful day.
+No trace of AE1 – not even the tell-tail shimmer of escaping oil on the water was found until 19 Dec.
+2017

-Her commander, Lieutenant-Commander Besant, was one of the most skilful submarine commanding officers of the day.
-His fate, and that of the two other officers and 32 sailors (half Australian and half British) is still unknown.
+Her commander, Lieutenant-Commander Besant, had previously been in command of several RN submarines.
+His fate, with the resting place of the two other officers and 32 sailors (half Australian and half British - with one New Zealander) is now known.